They tour announcement comes alongside new album details.

 Bugg has enjoyed live success, taking to stages at various festivals including the legendary Glastonbury Festival, as well as securing multiple Brit Award nominations.

-Taking a trip from the United Kingdom to the States, Bugg is preparing to start a new chapter in his music career, showcasing new and old songs in a stripped back environment come November 2017.
+Taking a trip from the United Kingdom to the States, Bugg is starting a new chapter in his music career, showcasing new and old songs in a stripped back environment come November 2017, and then again in February and March 2018.

 Here are those dates: